wrp/examples/best-practice.md

 	Humans should not care about the underlying implementation.
 	If you name your message queue "kafka", then it will be extremely difficult to migrate to KubeMQ.
-This is the same rationale for avoiding `.sh` suffixes on your shell scripts.
+This is the same rationale for avoiding `.sh` suffixes on your shell scripts and `.py` suffixes on your python scripts.
+If you have a process that frobs by calling frob.py, but you later realize that frobbing is better implemented in some other language, you suddenly have a problem.
+If you re-implement `frob.py`, you cannot easily change the name without breaking all existing tooling.
+The problem is completely avoided if you had originally named the program `frob` instead of `frob.py`.
 [^ts]:
 	Never display or write "07:18".
 Always write "07:18:00-06:00" or "13:18:00Z" or "07:18T-6".
 It is less important how you choose